ecmyhre/deckset/fol2018/slides.md

 [.background-color: #8fa33b]
-# Additional Open-related Grav Projects
+# What About Other Open-related Grav Projects?

 ---

 [.text: line-height(.8)]
-# :satellite: Additional Open-related Grav Projects :satellite:
+# More Open-related Grav Projects
 - Open Publishing Space
   - Share and collaboratively edit Markdown-based OER
 - Learn2 with Git Sync